meilisearch/documentation/learn/security/tenant_tokens.md

 ### Using a tenant token without an SDK

 Your token is ready.
-Tenant tokens can seamlessly replace any requests made to the search endpoint:
+Tenant tokens can seamlessly replace API keys to authorize requests made to the search endpoint:

 <CodeSamples id="tenant_token_guide_search_no_sdk_1" />